microsoft/vscode-jupyter/TELEMETRY.md

 ## Description

-No description provided
+ Export fails

 ## Properties

--  format: ExportFormat
+No properties for event

 ## Locations Used